-This specific design is inspired by Seiko’s 1965 Diver’s watch – Japan’s first ever Japanese 150m Diving watch, worn on Japanese Antarctic Expeditions until 1969.
+This specific design is inspired by Seiko’s 1965 Diver’s watch – Japan’s first ever Japanese 150m Diving watch, worn by members of the Japanese Antarctic Expedition from 1966 until 1969.

 Prospex is a combination of the words ‘Professional’ and ‘Specifications.’
 These timepieces are designed to be practical, reliable and durable within extreme or everyday environments, for experts, sports lovers and adventure seekers alike.
 Since launching Japan’s first diver’s watch in 1965, Seiko’s innovative watchmaking has changed global dive watch standards.

-Seiko donates a portion of proceeds from Save The Ocean models to the PADI Aware Foundation’s Marine Debris programme, the world’s largest underwater clean-up initiative.
+Seiko donates proceeds from Save The Ocean models to the PADI Aware Foundation’s Marine Debris programme, the world’s largest underwater clean-up initiative.

 Seiko Strap ‘Scattered Waves’ 20mm£65 From £22 per month

 Seiko Strap ‘Industrious Craftsmanship’ 20mm£65 From £22 per month

 Seiko Strap ‘Pleasant Pastures’ 20mm£65 From £22 per month

 Seiko Strap ‘Go Faster Green’ 20mm£65 From £22 per month